Look around the room you’re in right now, can you see any exposed metal? Is it reflecting the natural and or centre light well?

 The modern shower and bathroom are where you see the most amount of metal.
 It’s easy to produce, cheap for the builders to buy in bulk.
 It’s resistant to heat and stains, and that’s why you have more stainless steel in one room than anywhere else.
 But that’s boring no?
 We’re all used to the steel shower and toilet flush handle.

 At Tap Warehouse, they have long and thin modern showers made from solid brass bodies but with a great polished chrome finish.
-They hance give a rainfall effect as the water, shampoo and body wash and all, cannot stick to the surface.
 Look out for the Butler & Rose Elizabeth thermostatic rigid riser shower.
-They have traditional showers with polished chrome taps but also the modern style that have railed-adjustable taps, much like a dimmer switch.
+You’ll find traditional showers with polished chrome taps but also modern styles that have railed-adjustable taps, much like a dimmer switch.

-We have to drop this notion that exposed metals are beyond rustic and perhaps just a too industrial.
+Perhaps we should drop the notion that exposed metals are beyond rustic and perhaps just a too industrial.
 Modern homes are full of metal features but they often get hidden away.
 Splash the chrome and the platinum carefully and you can start a dance with the light that fills the whole room.